Sound and data parameters

 • Timbre / texture The quality of a sound or tone; the distinct "color" of a sound.

-• Tempo Rhythm and cadence with which sound is played.
+• Rhythm Pattern and cadence with which sound is played.

 • Duration The length of time the sound lasts.